-CANYON LODGE - Situated only 20km from the main viewpoint of the Fish River Canyon.
-The lodge is built from natural materials, including local rock and has thatched roofs.
-The lodge offers en-suite rooms and the old farmhouse now serves as the dining room.
+- Situated only 20km from the main viewpoint of the Fish River Canyon.
+The lodge is built from natural materials, including local rock.

-CANYON VILLAGE - This friendly lodge is on the eastern side of the Fish River Canyon and part of the Gondwana selection.
-This lodge is known for its spacious public areas and beautiful chalets.
+- This lodge is near the Fish River Canyon and part of the Gondwana selection.
+This lodge is known for its spacious public areas and beautiful chalets

-CANYON ROADHOUSE - The destination of choice for families or people on self-drive tours.
-Canyon Roadhouse offers affordable accommodation on route to Keetmanshoop.
-The lodge is approximately 20 km from the Fish River Canyon.
+- Canyon Roadhouse offers accommodation near Keetmanshoop and is approximately 20 km from the Fish River Canyon.

-FISH RIVER LODGE - Is an exclusive small lodge on the western rim of the Fish River Canyon.
-It was previously called THE GRAND VIEW and is situated such that each en-suite chalet has a private view into the canyon.
+- Is an exclusive small lodge on the western rim of the Fish River Canyon and is situated such that each en-suite chalet has a private view into the canyon.

-AI-AIS HOT SPRINGS RESORT - This resort is situated where the Fish River Canyon begins to open out onto the desert plains.
-With its natural mineral hot springs and excellent accommodation it is a perfect place to spend a few days.
+- With its natural mineral hot springs and excellent accommodation it is a perfect place to spend a few days.

 Awe inspiring is perhaps an understatement when describing the raw beauty of the Fish River Canyon, which ranks amongst the largest canyons in the world.
 The most spectacular section is 65 km long and the canyon reaches a depth of 549m.

 The Ai-Ais Resort is renowned for the thermal springs and marks the end of the 85 km long Fish River Canyon Hiking Trail, one of the top hikes in Southern Africa.